-Highway closed after train derails in eastern North Dakota
+Highway reopened after train derails in eastern North Dakota

 CARRINGTON, N.D.
-(AP) - Authorities say Highway 52 has been closed in eastern North Dakota after a grain train derailed.
+(AP) - Authorities say Highway 52 has been reopened in eastern North Dakota after a grain train derailed.

 Carrington Mayor Tom Erdman tells KOVC radio the Canadian Pacific derailment happened near the city at about 7:15 a.m. on Sunday.